iBio, Inc. [IBIO] Price Analysis: NYSE:IBIO Bull Target $3.00 or Higher

 Shifting the focus to workforce efficiency, iBio, Inc. [IBIO] earns $336,333 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 23.47 and its Total Asset Turnover is 0.05.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.39 and its Current Ratio is 1.39.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently -2.61, which indicates that it is 64.97% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 63.95.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently -2.61, which indicates that it is 66.17% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 75.52.
+This RSI suggests that iBio, Inc. is currently Overbought.

 Conclusion: Is iBio, Inc. [IBIO] a Reliable Buy?